vinokumark/letcloudinit.com/_pages/about.md

 Technical consultant as a freelance.
 Iniated the Letcloudinit to share my experience and knowledge.

-Specialties: Software architecture for complex hetrogeneous enterprise applications.
+Specialties: Software architecture for complex hetrogeneous enterprise and opensource applications.
 Inference engines, Configuration Engines, Knowledge Base Systems, Expert Systems and middle-ware platform

-I am a enthusiastic to learn a new technology and share my experince to people.
+I am a enthusiastic person to learn a new technology and share my experince to people.